-Though conduct of this nature may be seemingly innocuous on its face, it can in some cases also be considered a form of boundary invasion that some adults use to get closer to young persons, build trust, and potentially engage in other increasingly more inappropriate boundary invasions leading up to and including sexual misconduct.
+Also, this conduct can in some cases also be considered a form of boundary invasion that some adults use to get closer to young persons, build trust, and potentially engage in other increasingly more inappropriate boundary invasions leading up to and including sexual misconduct.
 If left unaddressed, this behavior could escalate and even result in reasonable suspicion of child abuse and discipline for the employee.
 In general, when allegations of inappropriate conduct or behavior are made, the relevant District administrator is obligated to: (1) stop the misconduct, if any; (2) investigate the misconduct, if any; and (3) take appropriate administrative and/or disciplinary action, if warranted.